gianluigilopardo/fred/README.md

 ## Faithful and Robust Local Interpretability for Textual Predictions
+This repository contains the official implementation of
+> Lopardo, Gianluigi, Frederic Precioso, and Damien Garreau. "[Faithful and Robust Local Interpretability for Textual Predictions](https://arxiv.org/abs/2311.01605)."

 The original FRED code and the experiments presented in the paper are both available here.